armcknight/armcknight.com/blog/_posts/2024-04-10-laws-we-never-voted-in.md

 tags: philosophy statistics logic
 ---

-_Last updated April 12, 2024: how could I forget Chesterton's fence?_
+_Update April 12, 2024: how could I forget Chesterton's fence?_
+_Update June 17, 2024: Segal's law_

 I've kept a list of these in my notes app for the longest time, recording names I knew and more as I read about them, often as mentioned in comments on Hacker News, or on Wikipedia rabbit hole dives resulting from them.
 I can't remember where I heard about some of them anymore.
 I'll update this list as I discover more.